Sourdough hydration can sound confusing - but it doesn't have to be!

-Confused about hydration percentages in your sourdough baking process?
-You’ll find an easy explanation of hydration in sourdough bread baking as well as the benefits to increasing the hydration in your loaves.
+Here you'll find an easy explanation of sourdough hydration as well as the benefits to increasing or decreasing the hydration in your loaves.

 The basic calculation for hydration is: